-Lanham, MD – The Asphalt Pavement Alliance (APA) has announced the winners of its 2012 Perpetual Pavement Awards.
+Lanham, MD – The Asphalt Pavement Alliance has announced the winners of its 2011 Perpetual Pavement Awards program.

-The award is given to the state transportation department owners of asphalt pavements that are at least 35 years old and have never had a structural failure.
-The average interval between resurfacing of each winning pavement must be no less than 13 years.
-The road must demonstrate the characteristics expected from long-life asphalt pavements: excellence in design, quality in construction, and value for the traveling public.
+These national awards are given to road-owning agencies for asphalt pavements that are at least 35 years old and have never had a structural failure.
+The average interval between resurfacing of each winning pavement must be no less than 13 years, and the road must demonstrate excellence in design, quality in construction and value for the traveling public.

-• The Florida Department of Transportation for a section of State Road 55/U.S. 19 in Levy County, from the Citrus County line to State Road 121.
+• The Florida State Department of Transportation for a 13.2-mile section of State Route 997 in Miami-Dade County

-• The Minnesota Department of Transportation for 19.6 miles of U.S. Trunk Highway 61 between Winona and Wabasha (mileposts 34 to 53.)
+• The Minnesota Department of Transportation for a 16.7-mile section of U.S. Trunk Highway 71 in Stearns and Todd Counties